Kazinag National Park: Kazinag Mountain

 It usually remains snow clad most of the year.
-On the top of it stands the historical Kajinag spring and Satkohl Nag which have been providing water to Kehmil, Puhru, Mawar and Talar rivers of the district and some of the water goes to Pakistan through Nowkote.
+On the top of it stands the historical Kazinag spring and Satkohl Nag which have been providing water to the Kehmil, Pohru, Mawar and Talar rivers nearby, and some of the water goes to Pakistan through Nowkote.

 Best time to visit

 This park has a temperature range of -20 to +30 degrees Celsius.
 Precipitation is in the form of snow in the winter, occasional showers during the summer and rains in the start of spring.
 The best time to visit for birdwatching is from May to September and those who wish to spot mammals should be there from April to May.
 The time period from June to August is also considered perfect to visit the location.